 Adult women need a minimum of 20 gm and men 38 gm of fibers in the diet.

 How many grams of carbohydrates do you need daily?

-This gadget shown below will get you your BMR as well as the required calories per day depending upon your gender and activity level[click here].
+This gadget shown below will get you your BMR as well as the required calories per day depending upon your gender, height and weight-

 After getting your total energy requirements, calculate 60% of this value.
 This your approximate carbohydrate calories.
 Divide this value by 4( 4cals equals 1 gm of carbohydrates) – this is your daily requirements of carbs.

 Knowing how much carbs you need for the entire day, you can then divide it per meal, for eg. breakfast/lunch/teatime/dinner and distribute them accordingly.